elearning-ostfalia/moodle-qtype_proforma/README.md

 * set grader URI to IP address and port number of your 'ProFormA-Praktomat server'

+* Moodle 4: Ensure that the servers (IP and port) are not blocked by HTTP security ("cURL blocked hosts list" and "cURL allowed ports list").

 and for the built-in Java question generator: